 - Ask members to identify someone they know who is a philanthropist.
 Ask each member to share one trait that describes the person they know and to share what that person does that makes them a philanthropist.

-Explain to the group that an important part of understanding philanthropy is recognizing philanthropic traits/characteristics and activities of others.
-Participants will explore what philanthropy means, and then have the opportunity to create a “philanthropy collage” with pictures and words representing philanthropy.
-Remind the group that a collage is a piece of art, made up of many pictures, words or drawings, that represent an idea.
+Today we are going to explore the meaning of philanthropy (giving time, talent, or treasure and taking action for the common good).
+Explain that an important part of understanding philanthropy is recognizing philanthropic traits/characteristics and activities of others.
+We are each going to create a “philanthropy collage” with pictures and words representing philanthropy.
+A collage is a piece of art, made up of many pictures, words or drawings, that represent an idea.

 Ask for volunteers to share their collages, explaining to the group some of the actions and traits that they included in their philanthropic picture.